 Carrie Fisher’s Crazy ‘Star Wars’ Ride: Cocaine, the Rolling Stones, and That Slave Bikini

 I’m on my third glass of ice water—poured by a terribly attentive waiter—in a cordoned-off area at the rear of The Carlyle Restaurant, a moneyed Madison Avenue haunt fit for a Don Draper and Roger Sterling six-martini lunch.
 The walls are adorned with black and white portraits of bygone rebels, from Bobby Kennedy to Dennis Hopper.
-Every five minutes or so I lock eyes with Hopper, that beautiful maniac, sending a chill up my spine.
+Every five minutes or so I lock eyes with Hopper, sending a chill up my spine.
 Two tables away, a pair of publicists field distressed calls from writers, some in far-off places, whining about the ever-shifting schedule.
 Yes, Carrie Fisher is running late.
 And yes, Carrie Fisher is worth the wait.

 We’re here, of course, to discuss her role as Princess Leia—now General Leia Organa—in filmmaker J.J.
 Abrams’s Star Wars: The Force Awakens.
 The film, set 30 years after the events of 1983’s Return of the Jedi, is the seventh installment of the space opera set in a galaxy far, far away, and the first under the Disney banner.
 And given the movie’s omertà, with a plot that’s proven more difficult to penetrate than the Death Star—journalists weren’t even allowed to screen the film prior to conducting interviews—we’re relegated to discussing Fisher’s past escapades.

 But first, she introduces me to Gary, her cute French bulldog who’s accompanied her on the whirlwind, globetrotting press tour for The Force Awakens.
 “Here’s Gary,” she says, pointing to him.
 “Gary is very, very famous.”